-- Approve the English courses offered by UNAD Florida within the first two academic terms.
-UNAD Florida do not advise taking more than 3 extra credits while fulfilling the requirement. - Students who completed 4 years of high school in the United States or other English-speaking Proof of approval of an advanced level of an English course from another institution. - Students who completed high school, undergraduate or graduate studies in the United States or other English-speaking countries. - Undergraduate students with 30 semester credit hours from a properly licensed college/university where the language instruction was English (Transfer Students). - () B1 corresponds to having the necessary fluency to communicate without effort with native speakers according to CEFRL.
-The Common European Framework of Reference for Languages (CEFRL) is the system that defines and explains the different levels of oral and written expression and comprehension for languages such as English.
+Approve the English course UNAD Florida offers within the academic terms required for each Academic Program.
+UNAD Florida Language Study Center does not advise taking more than three (03) additional credits while meeting the requirement.

+- Take the Cambridge University Linguaskill English proficiency exam through the Language Study Center at UNAD Florida online and obtain the required score. - Students who completed 4 years of high school in the United States or other English-speaking Proof of approval of an advanced level of an English course from another institution. - Students who completed high school, undergraduate or graduate studies in the United States or other English-speaking countries. - Undergraduate students with 30 semester credit hours from a properly licensed college/university where the language instruction was English (Transfer Students).

-Please note that prospective students whose native language is not English must take an English Test before being admitted determining their knowledge of the English language.
+Please note that prospective students whose native language is not English must take an English Placement Test before being admitted to determine their knowledge of the English language.